How to apply for research and development funding from the UK Seafood Innovation Fund (SIF) scheme.

 - demonstrate long-term sustainability and environmental benefits

-- be from an organisation of any size within the EU
+- be from an organisation of any size or type within the EU or UK

 - follow the full submission process correctly

-The first call for applications for feasibility studies and larger R&D projects opened in July 2019 and will close in early September 2019.
-The second call will open in early 2020.
+The first call for applications for feasibility studies and larger R&D projects opened in July 2019 and closed in early September 2019.

 How to apply